-In this section, you will find information relevant to operating a business or non-profit in Alberta, as well as information on charitable giving.
+In this section, you will find information relevant to operating a registered charity or non-profit in Alberta, as well as information on charitable giving.

 The resources on this page were hand-picked by the Centre for Public Legal Education Alberta's staff as a good place to start.